FuneralforaFriend/Coding-Practice/README.md

 All codes lastly checked at May 14th, 2022<br>

 May 14th, 2022<br>
-Upadated: put fastest codes atop of source codes in stage 8
+Updated: put fastest codes atop of source codes in stage 8<br>

+May 16th, 2022<br>
+Updated: uploaded some of 13 stage problems which once belonged to stage 8<br>